 After looking at several properties during a visit, they chose a terrific 70-acre wooded tract in the Pilot area of Montgomery County.
 Matt had been watching this property sit idle on the market for nearly six months, and had already walked it several times knowing it would be a great buy for someone.
 After finding some old apples trees growing on the property, everyone knew it was the right place.
 The land was purchased in May 2010 and the development planning began immediately.
 First step, a proper name: Walnut Springs Orchard.

 The property was almost entirely wooded, with very limited interior access aside from an overgrown 450’ long driveway ending at a dilapidated trailer (which was subsequently removed).
 Matt was tasked with designing a road system to access the future homesite, to include a loop driveway, a stream crossing, and a new entrance to the state road.
 Orchard sites were identified, and a selective timber harvest was implemented to help fund the project.
 Harvesting timber made a lot of sense for forest management on this property, but the harvest itself is really what allowed the development to work so well.
 Fortunately, the topography on this property allowed for the improvements and changes that the new landowners were hoping for.
 You can view a map of the development plan here.

-Please take some time to view the many pictures below, they tell the story best, and be sure to check our blog posts as we follow the home construction and establishment of the orchards.
+Please take some time to view the many pictures below, they tell the story best.
 Many thanks to the owners of Walnut Springs Orchard, they will be welcome neighbors.